divya-79/JavaLab/README.md

 [Program-6 WAP for the addition of two distances where each distance is given in meter and centimeter using object and classes.](#ASSI-6)
-[Program-7 WAP using objects and classes to do reverse of 1-D Array](#ASSI-7)
+[Program-7 WAP using objects and classes to do reverse of 1-D Array](#ASSI-7) [Program-8 Write a class for implementation operation of matrix(3x3):  1.Transpose, 2.Sum, 3.Multiply, 4.Sum of Rows, 5.Sum of Column, 6.Sum of diagonal] (#ASSI-8)